 The Department of Social Work offers Bachelor of Arts and Bachelor of Science degrees in social work, both of which provide a solid liberal arts foundation.
 The major consists of 37 credit hours of concentrated studies in social work and concludes with an in-depth field placement experience with a community agency.
-The program is quite diverse with its almost 500 students representing a variety of racial and ethnic backgrounds, ages, genders, religions, physical disabilities, and sexual orientations.
+The program is quite diverse with its over 300 students representing a variety of racial and ethnic backgrounds, ages, genders, religions, physical disabilities, and sexual orientations.

 Faculty in the department bring to the classroom considerable experience in social work practice, teaching, and research.

 Students connect classroom theory with practical application through a required field placement practicum.
 This one or two-semester hands-on experience places students in community agencies where they are supervised by practicing social workers.
 Students learn to work with actual clients and fellow professionals, helping them make a smooth transition from college to professional employment.

 By history we have one of the largest and most active student organizations on campus, the Social Work Student Organization (SWSO) which is run by students with full faculty support.
 Some school years the group is smaller and the students really get a chance to focus on areas of interest and need.
 Students participate in social and educational events and community projects while developing organizational skills.
 SWSO has been a mainstay on UWW campus for over 42 years.
 SWSO earned the designation Organization of Excellence in 2017-2018.